Our Active 60 campaign is set to ensure that every child in Oxfordshire can achieve 60 active minutes, every day. Will you join us?

 We can also offer support and advice about how to maximise use of your PE Premium Funding.

 For partners: we know that we can only achieve the goal of every child in Oxfordshire having 60 active minutes every day if we work together.
-We will be launching a new virtual Healthy Active Children conference in November 2020: watch this space for more information!
+Thanks to everyone who came to the Healthy Active Children conference – fantastic discussions & engagement throughout the week and plenty of ideas on how to work together to make sure every child in Oxfordshire can achieve their 60 Active minutes every day.

 We would also like to hear your plans to help every child in Oxfordshire achieve 60 active minutes every day.
 Please do get in touch and find out how we can work together!